sethgis/Wind-Erosion-Modelling/source/Introduction/general_information.rst

 	- Forest canopy disturbance alert (using both optical and active sensors)
 	- TrofMIS generation/derivation of RADAR Forest Cover Loss Alerts, Tree Cover Density, Forest Canopy Disturbance Monitoring products on selected tropical forests for REDD+ reporting once new data is availableTraining materials (user manual) on the developments of the data acquisition, analysis and generation of final products.

-The goal is to anable the various key players in REDD+ reporting while account for the amount of carbon stock emmitted as well as retained.
+The goal is to anable the various key players in REDD+ reporting while accounting for the amount of carbon stock emmitted as well as the carbon retained.

 Get in touch with the team
 --------------------------
-Contact the `ICPAC <https://www.icpac.net/>`_ for any information, revision and contribution on the tropical forest.
+Contact the `ICPAC <https://www.icpac.net/>`_ for any information, revision and contribution on the tropical forest monitoring and surveilance system.
-For consultancy services, you can contact `Locate IT <https://locateit.co.ke/>`_ Limited on the same implementation.

 Authors
 -------
-The TroFMIS-IGAD is a project by the IGAD under the Global Monitoring for Environment and Security and Africa(GMES & Africa) framework that is co-funded by the African Union and the European Union.
+The TroFMIS-IGAD is a project by the ICPAC under the Global Monitoring for Environment and Security and Africa(GMES & Africa) framework that is co-funded by the African Union and the European Union.

-Contributors to the documentation and to MISLAND-North Africa include Ken Kemuchie, Viola Otieno, Eugine,
-Dr. Mwangi Kinyanjui, Dr. Benson Kenduwyo, Ms. Vivianne Meta, Seth Nyawacha, Collins Asega, Derick Ongeri, Risper Mutinda, Morris Mwaura, and Simon Ndarau.
+Contributors to the documentation include Mr. Kenneth Kemuchie, Ms. Viola Otieno, Mr. Eugine Kayijamahe, Dr. Mwangi Kinyanjui, Dr. Benson Kenduwyo, Ms. Vivianne Meta, Mr. Seth Nyawacha, Mr. Collins Asega, Mr. Derick Ongeri, Ms. Risper Mutinda, Mr. Morris Mwaura, and Mr. Simon Ndarau.

 	.. image:: /_static/Images/partners.png
 	   :height: 94